microsoft/windows-host-process-containers-base-image/README.md

 This project produces a minimal base image that can be used with [HostProcess containers](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/).

-This image *cannot* be used with any other type of Windows container (process isoalted, Hyper-V isolated, etc...)
+This image *cannot* be used with any other type of Windows container (process isolated, Hyper-V isolated, etc...)

 ### Benefits